linuxdropout/phonegap-icon-splash-generator/readme.md

 1. Put 'icon.png' in the root of the folder.
 This should be 1024x1024.
 2. Put 'splash.png' in the root of the folder.
 This should be 640x1136
-3. Run this command:
+3. Run below command.
+4. Copy and paste the contents of iconsplash.xml into your config.xml file.

 ```sh
 node phonegap-icon-splash-generator.js
 ```

-4. Copy and paste the contents of iconsplash.xml into your config.xml file.

 ## Planned Features